-This sheet is available in colorless, in sheet sizes of 48” x 96”, 60” x 96” and 72” x 96” and thicknesses ranging from .060”-.236”.
+This sheet is available in colorless, in sheet sizes of 48” x 96”, 60” x 96” and 72” x 96” and thicknesses ranging from .060” to .236”.
 Custom sizes are available on request.
 All sheets are protected with a polyethylene film masking.

 This superior performance sheet has many times the impact strength of glass and standard acrylic sheet.
 (Testing per ASTM D 3029).

 Our resist sheet weighs half as much as glass.

 It keeps its rigid shape up to 160°F. When subjected to temperatures below 32°F and higher than 100°F, this sheet begins to appear hazy.
 Once the sheet equalizes (between 60-80°F) it returns to its original, high light transmitting clarity.

 The resist sheet will expand or contract when exposed to temperature or humidity change.
 The material’s post-forming stability is excellent; however, shrinkage will occur when an un-clamped sheet is subjected to forming temperatures.

 Strength & Stresses